Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Light form:

-Symptoms of intoxication are absent or mild (increased body temperature to subfebrile numbers, slight weakness, malaise, headache), there are no complications.
+· symptoms of intoxication are absent or mild (increase in body temperature to subfebrile levels, slight weakness, malaise, headache), there are no complications.

 Moderate form:

-Febrile body temperature (38.0-39.0 ° C), symptoms of intoxication are expressed - general weakness, headache, chills, arthralgia, myalgia;
+· febrile body temperature (38.0-39.0°C), symptoms of intoxication are pronounced - general weakness, headache, chills, arthralgia, myalgia;

 Severe form:

-· Toxicosis and fever proceed in the form of waves, each new wave is associated with the appearance of the next complication.
+· toxicosis and fever occur in the form of waves, each new wave is associated with the appearance of another complication.

 Laboratory research:

-· KLA: leukopenia, lymphocytosis, ESR is not changed.
+· CBC: leukopenia, lymphocytosis, ESR is not changed.

 CSF examination:

-· Pressure - the liquid flows out in a stream or in frequent drops, the pressure reaches 300-500 mm of water.
-Art .;
+· pressure - liquid flows out in a stream or frequent drops, the pressure reaches 300-500 mm of water.
+Art.;

 (according to indications):

-· Ultrasound of the abdominal organs - to determine the degree of damage to the size and structure of the tissue of the pancreas;
+· Ultrasound of the abdominal organs - to determine the degree of damage to the size and structure of the pancreas tissue;

 List of main diagnostic measures: